VaMP: Variational Multi-Modal Prompt Learning for Vision-Language Models

 CV and Pattern Recognition

-Helps AI understand medical images better.
+Helps computers understand new pictures better.